 ASEAN (Association of South East Asian Nations)

-The EU and ASEAN hold a biennial dialogue at ministerial level since 1978 that takes place biennially.
+Since 1978 the EU and ASEAN hold a biennial dialogue on ministerial level.
 The EU and ASEAN aim at intensified cooperation.
-The EU signed a Treaty of Amity and Cooperation (TAC) in South East Asia at the foreign ministers’ meeting with ASEAN on July 12th.
+The EU signed a Treaty of Amity and Cooperation in South East Asia (TAC) at the foreign ministers´ meeting with ASEAN in July 2012.

 ARF (ASEAN Regional Forum)

 The ASEAN Regional Forum (ARF) is the only permanent multilateral body in the Asian-Pacific region dealing with security issues.
-It comprises the ten ASEAN member states and the ten ASEAN dialogue partners (Australia, Canada, China, the EU, India, Japan, South Korea, New Zealand, Russia and the United States), as well as Mongolia, North Korea, Pakistan, Papua New Guinea and Timor-Leste.
+It comprises the ten ASEAN member states and the ten ASEAN dialogue partners (Australia, Canada, China, the EU, India, Japan, South Korea, New Zealand, Russia, Sri Lanka and the United States), as well as Mongolia, North Korea, Pakistan, Papua New Guinea and Timor-Leste.
 The ARF was set up by ASEAN in 1994 as a discussion forum for security policy.
-Apart from the annual meetings at ministerial level, expert meetings are also held which focus, inter alia, on confidence-building measures, preventive diplomacy, transnational crime, piracy and disaster relief.
+In addition to the annual meetings at ministerial level, expert meetings are held focusing, inter alia, on confidence-building measures, preventive diplomacy, transnational crime, piracy and disaster relief.

-The East-Asia-Summit is an annual summit meeting of 16 countries of the region that always follows the ASEAN Summits.
+The East-Asia-Summit is an annual summit meeting of 18 countries of the region traditionally combined with ASEAN Summits.
 The first meeting was held in Kuala Lumpur in 2005.
-The EAS serves as a forum for strategic dialogue.
-The ten ASEAN states as well as China, Japan, South Korea, Mongolia, India, Pakistan, Australia, New Zealand, Russia and the USA are participating.
+The ten ASEAN states as well as China, Japan, South Korea, India, Australia, New Zealand, Russia and the USA are participating.

 APEC (Asia Pacific Economic Cooperation)